svkapoor/PANW-Case-Study/README.md

 Run the application using `main.py` in the root directory.

 ### 1. Add a Journal Entry
-Type your thoughts, and the AI will analyze and tag them.
+Type your thoughts, and the model will analyze and tag them.
 ```bash
 python main.py add "I am crushing this project!"
 ```